 Teams: CRATER/GRAKSLER

 The rover and space elevator must exist not only in simulation but also in the real world.
-We need to design, build, and assemble the mechanical components as precisely as possible so that the robots can function flawlessly and don’t fall apart.
-Some components will be purchased off-the-shelf, while others will be designed and 3D printed.
-The preferred software for this is SolidWorks and 3DExperience.
+We need to design, manufacture, and assemble components as precisely as possible so that the robots can function properly.
+Some components will be purchased off-the-shelf, while others will be designed and 3D printed or machined at the Workshop and MakerSpace.
+Furthermore you have the option of contributing to two projects at the same time in this role, as the skills of this role are universally applicable.

-• Working with CAD software SolidWorks and 3DExperience
+• Working with AutoDesk Inventor Professional 3D CAD and VistaPoint Cloud PDM.

-• Design and construction of the rover’s chassis
+• Assist in the maintenance and improvement of the rover’s chassis.

 Overview